gabrielrochasouza/you-tube-downloader/README.md

 python manage.py runserver
 ## (To start server at port 8000)

-## After that access this url your browser: http://localhost:8000/
+## After that access this url in your browser: http://localhost:8000/
 ```

 One line command: